Undefined01/truffle-nix/README.md

 #### Primitive Types

-Nix has serveral primitive types, Any valid nix expression will evaluate to one of these types:
+Nix has serveral primitive types, Any valid nix expression will be evaluated to one of these types.
 - [x] `int` (64-bit signed integer)
 - [x] `float` (64-bit floating point number)
-- [ ] `boolean`
+- [x] `boolean`
-    - Note that `true` and `false` are not keywords in Nix, but are just variables that are bound to the boolean values.
-You can access them in `builtins.true` and `builtins.false`.
 - [x] `string`
-- [ ] `lambda` (a function that takes one argument and returns any nix type)
+- [x] `lambda` (a function that takes one argument and returns any nix type)
+- [x] `list` (a list of nix types, the elements can be of different types)
 - [ ] `attrset` (a set of key-value pairs, the keys are strings and the values can be any nix type)
-- [ ] `list` (a list of nix types, the elements can be of different types)
 - [ ] `path`
 - [ ] `null`

+Note that `true` and `false` are not keywords but just variables in Nix that are bound to the boolean values.
+You can access them in `builtins.true` and `builtins.false`.

 #### Operators

 - [x] string concatenation: `"hello" + "world"`
 - [x] arithmetic operators for integers and floats: `1 + 2`, `3. - 4.`, `5 * 6.`, `7 / 8`
+    - When an integer and a float are used together, the integer will be promoted to a float.
     - Integer division like `7 / 8` will be rounded towards zero
 - [x] comparison operators for integers and floats: `1 < 2`, `3 <= 4`, `5 > 6`, `7 >= 8`, `9 == 10`, `11 != 12`
 - [x] comparison operators for strings: `"a" < "b"`, `"c" <= "d"`, `"e" > "f"`, `"g" >= "h"`, `"i" == "j"`, `"k" != "l"`